dl90/challenges/law-ethics/contract.md

 ---

-* damages:
+* damages: you have an obligation to mitigate your damages (reasonable efforts to reduce the amount of claim)
   * general damages: estimated, non-quantifiable
   * special damages: calculated, quantifiable
   * punitive damages: windfall for punishment of extreme behavior
-  * liquidated damages: reasonable estimate of potential losses if contract ends
+  * liquidated damages: reasonable estimate of potential losses if contract ends (deposit)
+    * down payment is not liquidated damages

 ### alternate dispute resolution (ADR)